UPPMAX/LLM-workshop/docs/day3/prompt_engineering.md

 ```
  -->

-!!!- info "Exercises"
+!!!- example "Exercises"

-    Start a Jupyter server using `prompt_eng_env.sh` as its environment.
-We need to use openai library to communicate with vllm server
+    * Start a Jupyter server using `prompt_eng_env.sh` as its environment.
+We need to use openai library to communicate with vllm server.
+    * Run `prompt_eng.ipynb`

-!!!- info "A few words about Context Engineering"
+!!!- note "A few words about Context Engineering"

     * Differs from Prompt Engineering as we are more careful at filling the context window of our LLMs in industrial application settings.
     * This requires careful design of the following components: